ZigzagAwaka/RandomMoonFX/zigzag.randommoonfx/README.md

 - Compatibility with [Wesleys_Moons](https://thunderstore.io/c/lethal-company/p/Magic_Wesley/Wesleys_Moons/): the chosen moon on the last day will be Galetry instead of Gordion
 - Works well with the better screens feature of [GeneralImprovements](https://thunderstore.io/c/lethal-company/p/ShaosilGaming/GeneralImprovements/).
 - No issues from the ship's lever fix of [LethalFixes](https://thunderstore.io/c/lethal-company/p/Dev1A3/LethalFixes/).
+- Compatible with [LethalConstellations](https://thunderstore.io/c/lethal-company/p/darmuh/LethalConstellations/) so that the moon is chosen from the current constellation
 - Quota rollover mods are supported with the config `Quota check = false`

 ### Not compatible with